cyberphone/I-JSON-Number-System/README.md

 ```
 This is not compliant with `JSON.parse()`;

+### bignumber.js
+The NPM https://www.npmjs.com/package/bignumber.js relies on
+strings for BigNumber JSON serialization and parsing.

 ### W3C Payment Request
 The W3C Payment Request API defines a monetary amount as
 ```WebIDL